geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/index.md

 ## User session

 After the authentication process, a user session is created.
 This session will be closed automatically at some point by the server for security reasons.
-The default session timeout is set to 35 min (see [session-timeout-configuration](session-timeout-configuration.md) for details).
+The default session timeout is set to 35 min (see [User session timeout configuration](/customizing-application/advanced-configuration.rst#session-timeout-configuration) for details).

 When there is no activity in the browser and the session is about to expire, a warning is displayed next to the user details 3 minutes before the timeout takes place: